National Youth Service Corps: Orientation Camp

 Nigerian youths who are eligible for service are expected to register on the NYSC portal to be called up for service.
-After a successful registration, eligible graduates get their green card and call-up letter, which indicates their state of service.
-When called up, they are usually referred to as "PCMs" (a short for 'prospective corps members').
+After successful registration, eligible graduates receive their Green Card and Call-up Letter, which indicates their state of service.
+Before reporting to camp they are referred to as Prospective Corps Members (PCMs).

-The PCMs are then expected to proceed to their various states of posting for registration and the orientation camp exercise, which is the first phase of the service year.
+PCMs are required to report to their designated orientation camps for registration and participation in the orientation course, which constitutes the first phase of the service year.
+Upon taking the oath of allegiance during the swearing-in ceremony, they become Corps Members.